rnaveensrinivas/git/README.md

 ### 1. Fast-forward Merge

 A fast-forward merge happens when there have been no new commits on the target branch since the branch was created.
-Git simply moves the branch pointer forward to include the commits from the other branch.
+Git **simply moves the branch pointer forward** to include the commits from the other branch. **No new commits are created for merges.**

 #### Example: